bcurnow/certSync/README.md

         read_only: true
 ```

-The certificates are hosted out of the /etc/docker-certs directory, with that directory I have a directory for each certificate that Let's Encrypt manages plus a client-auth directory which costs the internal OpenSSL certificate authority.
+The certificates are hosted out of the /etc/docker-certs directory, within that directory I have a sub-directory for each domain that Let's Encrypt manages plus a client-auth directory which costs the internal OpenSSL certificate authority.

 Here's a snippet of the Nginx configuration:
 ```